jswithalex/BACE-Winter2015/best_practices.md

 ## Best Practices

-## Variable Names Matter
+## Variable Names Matter, so does Design

-There is a saying that goes something like "the art of programming is the art of naming your variables".
+There is a saying that goes something to the effect of "the hardest part of programming is naming things".
 This isn't really a joke.
-Variable Names are important.
-You want them to be descriptive and easy to read so that you can reduce your cognitive load while trying to solve a problem.
+Variable Names are important and they are tied up in design (see 'Outline Your Plan first').
+At the very least, you want them to be descriptive and easy to read so that you can reduce your cognitive load while trying to solve a problem.

 Here's an example: